Lerynnx/Lerynnx/README.md

-# Hello, I'm Laura 👋
+# Hello visitor, this is Laura! 👋
 ### Junior Software Developer · Computer Science Student focused on Cybersecurity and Full-Stack

 <p align="center">